shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - **Limited GPU Resources**: Fine-tuning a large model was difficult due to the scarcity of available GPU resources.
 - **Human Preferences and Safe Responses**: Ensuring the model generated **accurate responses** without harmful or biased content was a key concern, requiring proper mitigation strategies.
-- **Timeline Constraints**: The project timeline posed challenges, especially when testing and refining the model with different **prompting techniques**.
+**Timeline Constraints**: The project timeline posed significant challenges, due to the large user base of the model, requiring quick action and immediate attention.
-- **Model Inference on AWS**: Running inference on AWS was costly, particularly when deploying the fine-tuned model as a Docker container.
+- **Model Inference on AWS**: Running inference on AWS was costly.
 This raised concerns regarding both **storage** and **compute costs**.

 ## How I Fixed Challenges 🌟